mchlol/library/README.md

 ## About

 The aim of this project is to create a single page library app, where a user can add information about a book and have it appear on the page.
-One objective was to have a form popup on a button click, to enter the info, but I considered it better UX to have the form at the top of the page so it's more easily accessible, and more obvious how to add books to the library.
-However, I am no UX expert and it does take up precious library book space, plus it would be good practice to build and style a modal.
 I used TailwindCSS for the first time on this project, it's very cool and makes things like themes and toggles a lot easier, but I do prefer to write my own CSS so I really know what's going on (plus I might forget how).
+It did make building the modal much easier than I expected.

+## Class Refactor

+A few lessons later in the Odin Project we are tasked with refactoring the library code to use classes instead of the constructor method.
+VS Code wanted to do this for me which would have been much easier but I spent a lot of time on those lessons and managed to do it myself surprisingly easily. 🎉

 ## Notes
-Tailwind is great and all but I had a lot of trouble with the DaisyUI indicator classes.
+I had a lot of trouble with the DaisyUI indicator classes.
 I used this to put the remove button on the top corner of each book, however it wreaked havoc on the rest of my styles.
 I ended up rewriting the class and putting it under the material icons size classes in the head of my html.
 Not ideal, maybe?
 But it worked a treat. 💃

 ### TO DO